Trumbull, H. Clay (Henry Clay), 1830-1903

 Call Number: MS 881

-Overview: Correspondence, photographs, memorabilia and biographical materials relating to the Civil War make up the major part of these papers.
+Abstract: Correspondence, photographs, memorabilia and biographical materials relating to the Civil War make up the major part of these papers.
 Most important are the fifty-five letters from Henry Clay Trumbull, chaplain of Henry Ward Camp's regiment, to the Camp family, describing Camp's career in the Union Army and his death on the field.
-Among the biographical memorabilia are photographs of Camp and Trumbull, an autograph album from Camp's Class of 1860 at Yale College, military papers and newspaper...
+Among the biographical memorabilia are photographs of Camp and Trumbull, an autograph album from Camp's Class of 1860 at Yale College, military papers and...

 Dates: 1851-1900, bulk 1861-1865